osrmt/osrmt/README.md

  8.3) check target database and press Enter key
  8.4) when you are prompted to initialize empty database press Enter key 8.5) Press Enter when you are prompted to choose next option
- 9) run run.bat\/run.sh depending on target OS
+ 9) run run.bat\/run.sh depending on target OS (Note: for Linux/MacOS users run in termial 'chmod +x run.sh' in order to give permission to execute it)
  10) application will be deployed in JBoss server on 8080 port, it will be accessible locally by following address http://localhost:8080/osrmt

 ### Development requirements